 - Composting encourages the production of beneficial bacteria and fungi that break down organic matter to create humus, a rich nutrient-filled material.

 - Know what you can compost.
 Refer to this guide to better understand what materials can be composted.

 - Purchase composting trash bags.
-These trash bags break down in the landfill preventing greenhouse gas emissions from forming.
+These trash bags break down in landfills, preventing greenhouse gas emissions from forming.

-- Research commercial compositing facilities in your area.
+- Research commercial composting facilities in your area.

 - Recycle grass clippings and outdoor plant matter in your green recycle bin.

 - Start an indoor compost bin with the Lomi.
 Click Here!